Documentation

 Automatic Task Creation Origins

-Automatic task creation on Hornbill can originate from numerous sources.
+Automatic task creation in Hornbill can originate from numerous sources.

-Individual applications, for example Project Manager will create and assign human tasks as part of running a project.
-These tasks are said to “belong” to the project, but are assigned to individual(s) humans for completion.
+Individual applications, for example Project Manager, will create and assign human tasks as part of running a project.
+These tasks are said to “belong” to the project, but are assigned to one or more humans for completion.

 • Decision-making: Human task outcomes often involve making decisions, such as approvals, rejections, or choosing between multiple options.
 These decisions can directly impact the subsequent steps in a workflow and determine the final outcome.